c-holt/HTML-Final-Project/README.md

 This is a final project website I did in college for HTML.

-*Copywrite notice* I do not own the images, filer text, or sounds.
+*Copywrite notice* I do not own the images, filler text, or sounds.
 This page is simply to display what I accomplished in school.